iteratec/kotlin-training-basic/exercises/src/main/kotlin/de/iteratec/kotlin/playground/T08InheritanceAndDataClasses.md

 data class Example(val content: String)
 ```

-## Static methods and the companion object

-There are no static methods in Kotlin.
-Rather a class can have a companion object.
-That is basically a singleton instance of a class that is accessible under the same name as the origin class itself.
-You can use its methods/properties without an instance of the origin class (like static properties/methods in Java).
-Instances of your origin class see the methods/properties of the companion object and can interact with them.

 ## Other remarks

 As in Java you can assign visibility modifiers to properties and methods.
 By default everything is public.